 NovoSorb BTM for Full Thickness Wounds and Deep Partial Thickness Burns

-BTM (Biodegradable Temporizing Matrix) is entirely synthetic and has been developed for use as an implantable dressing on complex open wounds (too large to be closed by suturing).
-Following placement onto the wound, blood vessels and fibroblasts migrate into the foam scaffold over three to four weeks.
+BTM (Biodegradable Temporising Matrix) is entirely synthetic and has been developed for use as an implantable dressing on complex open wounds (too large to be closed by suturing) and major burns.
+Following placement onto the wound, blood vessels and fibroblasts migrate into the foam scaffold over three to four weeks (stylised figures).
 During this time, the fibroblasts manufacture collagen creating a connective tissue scaffold to replace the biodegrading foam, resulting in a dermis-like layer.
-Once integrated with vascularized tissue, the seal is peeled away (delamination) and the wound surface reconstructed with a split skin graft.
+Once integrated with vascularised tissue, the seal is peeled away (delamination) and the wound surface reconstructed with a split skin graft.
 Wound cover with BTM therefore offers a reconstruction which is thicker, more durable and more aesthetic than immediate split-skin grafting.
-In major traumas where there may not be enough donor skin available to reconstruct the whole defect in one stage, the BTM strategy allows the wounds to be covered and temporized, creating a neo-dermis while donor sites recover for the harvest of further skin grafts.
+In major burns where there may not be enough donor skin available to reconstruct the whole defect in one stage, the BTM strategy allows the wounds to be covered and temporised, creating a neo-dermis while donor sites recover for the harvest of further skin grafts.